Magic Smoke Electronics |

-I was able to evaluate the new Magic Smoke Electronics prototype of the Thomas Henry An Analog Synthesizer for the 21st Century LFO module as discussed on the Electro-Music forum..
-There are a few modifications required for the Rev1 PCB and I came up with a few enhancements of my own.
+This page describes my evaluation the new Magic Smoke Electronics Thomas Henry TH-301 LFO.
+There are a few modifications required for the Rev1 PCB and I came up with a few of my own.

 Calibration